Many or all companies we feature compensate us. Compensation and editorial

 Can a 17-year-old apply for a student loan?

-But in most states, you must be at least 18 years old to apply for a private student loan.
+You can apply for federal student loans as a 17-year-old because they don’t have a minimum age requirement.
+However, in most states, you must be 18 years old to apply for a private student loan.

-That said, certain private lenders will allow you to apply with a cosigner if you’re under the age of majority in your state—18 in most states except the following:
+Here’s a potential workaround: Some private lenders will allow you to apply with a cosigner if you’re under the age of majority in your state.
+The age of majority is 18 in most states, but it’s higher in the following three:

-What if you’ll be 18 when you receive the loan?
+What if you’ll be 18 when you get the loan?

 Can a 17-year-old have a student loan taken out on their behalf?